Aadi010105/Financial-News-Sentiment-Analysis/README.md

 - Libraries:
   `pandas`, `numpy`, `scikit-learn`, `matplotlib`, `seaborn`, `nltk`, `spacy` (or `gensim`)
   (Optional: `tensorflow` / `keras` / `pytorch` if deep learning models used)

+###🧩 Results

+The notebook presents insightful visualizations for sentiment class distribution, word frequency, and model evaluation metrics.
+The trained Logistic Regression model (or chosen NLP classifier) achieves high accuracy and balanced F1-scores across all sentiment categories — Positive, Negative, and Neutral — confirming the effectiveness of text-based sentiment classification in the financial domain.
+Performance metrics such as confusion matrix, precision, recall, and F1-score demonstrate reliable model performance, making it suitable for downstream tasks like market trend prediction and financial decision support.

+### 👤 Author
+Aaditiya Jain
+Text Mining Project